 Unfortunately, not everyone has equal access to top surgery.
-If top surgery is not covered by your current health insurance, or if you are uninsured, the average out of pocket cost is between $3,000 and 10,000, which may or may not include other fees such as costs for consultations, general anesthesia, other medication, or aftercare items such as compression garments.
-If needed, you can find a great breakdown of ranging costs per surgeon here.
+If top surgery is not covered by your current health insurance, or if you are uninsured, the average out-of-pocket cost is between $3,000 and 10,000, which may or may not include other fees such as costs for consultations, general anesthesia, other medication, or aftercare items such as compression garments.
+If needed, you can find a great breakdown of the ranging costs per surgeon here.
 Additionally, you may have to consider travel-related costs if you’re traveling out of your area to seek surgery, and some surgeons may want you to stay locally for one to two weeks post-surgery.

 Is top surgery safe?

 Know that FOLX clinicians can help write letters of recommendation from a hormone provider, as needed for WPATH standards, and our member support can provide surgery referrals if needed.
 If this is something you are interested in, please do not hesitate to get in touch with your clinician.
 If you are interested in scheduling a virtual consultation with an affirming clinician here at FOLX, you can do so here.
-If you are interested in getting started on a testosterone membership, that process begins here.
+If you are interested in starting a testosterone membership, that process begins here.